ouiouiallez/export-acl/README.md

 `-onlyusers` if you want to export only the usernames and omit the group names.

+`-nobuiltin` to exclude BUITIN accounts from the report

+`-nosystem` to exclude the SYSTEM account from the report

 ### txt file

 To scan several folders in one shot, you can create a txt file containing all those folders separated by a line break